kjbrown-sandbox/podium-take-home/README.md

 5. **Auth** — API key check if configured
 6. **Circuit breaker** — blocks requests if upstream is failing
 7. **Proxy** — buffers request body, forwards to upstream (with target selection for load balancing), applies header transforms, retries on configured status codes
+8. **Health checks** — background interval pings to upstream targets, removes unhealthy ones from the target selector

 Each feature is a separate module (`rate-limiter.ts`, `circuit-breaker.ts`) wired together in `server.ts`.